Foreclosure and mortgage assistance programs from Bank of America.

 A new mortgage principal reduction program by BOA will forgive up to 30 percent of certain customers outstanding balance.
 This can potentially help tens of thousands of homeowners across the nation who are currently upside down on their mortgage.

 BOA has a customer service group that was created to explore all solutions with customers.
 Agents and counselors are available over the phone, and homeowners who are currently behind on their mortgage or who expect difficulty in the future should not hesitate to call.
-Find information on Bank of America home loans assistance.
+They address all sorts of loans, whether a refi or initial mortgage that was entered into.
+Find information on Bank of America home loans services assistance.

 Bank of America has opened dozens of centers in most major cities across the United States.
 The locations provide homeowners with an opportunity to meet with a housing counselor/loan modification specialist.
 These personal meetings can really speed up the loan modification process, and individuals can either get immediate relief, or they will learn that they need to explore other alternatives.
 Click here to get more information on Bank of America mortgage help and customer support centers.

-To learn more about these or other resources or programs, call Bank of America at 1.800.846.2222 and ask about their foreclosure prevention and mortgage assistance programs.
+To learn more about these or other resources or programs, call Bank of America at 1.800.846.2222 or 800-669-6607 and ask about their foreclosure prevention as well as mortgage assistance programs.